The cost of a passport depends on the type of passport service applied for and whether it is on a regular basis or Tatkal.

 Click the link that says Schedule Appointment after you have made the payment.
 Click on Track Payment Status if you wish to check the status of fee payment.

 You will have to pay the same amount applicable under the regular category.
 However, the payment must be done online.
-The excess Tatkaal fee must be paid in cash at the Passport Seva Kendra after the Passport officials accept your Tatkaal application.
+The excess Tatkal fee must be paid in cash at the Passport Seva Kendra after the Passport officials accept your Tatkal application.

 After the appointment is confirmed by the Passport Seva Kendra, it can be rescheduled twice in one year from the date of appointment.